ali-p-q/tax_calculator/README.md

 ## Configuration

-The default configuration can be tweak in the config.json file.
+The default configuration can be tweaked in the config/rules.json file.

 The following rules are implemented by default.